 Trimipramine and Doxepin Are Both Used To Treat Major Depressive Disorder

-Tricyclic antidepressants, including Trimipramine and Doxepin, are used to treat depressive disorders.
-Major depressive disorder (MDD) is the most common mood disorder and is characterized by:
+Tricyclic antidepressants, including Trimipramine and Doxepin, are used to treat depressive disorders, the most common of which is Major Depressive Disorder (MDD).

 - Loss of interest in pleasurable activities